Master of Science

 A student enrolled in three credit hours per term (fall, spring and summer) or nine credits per year may complete the Masters of Science degree programs (report or thesis) in approximately 10 terms (3.5 years).
 The graduate school regulations state that a Masters of Science degree must be completed in a maximum of seven years.
 With this format of fee assessment, students are encouraged to proceed as rapidly as possible to allow servicing the maximum number of qualified students.

-For a list and description of courses offered, see the Distance Education Food Science Graduate Distance Courses listing (PDF).
+For a list and description of courses offered, see the Food Science Graduate Online Courses listing (PDF).

-For available courses by semester, description, and cost, see the Division of Continuing Education Course Offerings.
+For available courses by semester, description, and cost, see the Course Offerings.